Comparison between clay brick and AAC block in Bangladesh

 60% lighter than traditional bricks

-Can withstand extremely high fire temperatures for 4-5 hours
+Can withstand extremely high temperatures/fire for up to 4-5 hours.

-A red brick is a solid building block made from natural clay, shaped and baked at high temperatures.
-It has been used for centuries because it is strong, durable, and affordable at the same time.
+A red brick is a solid building block made from natural clay that is shaped and baked at high temperatures.
+It has been used for centuries in construction because it is strong, durable, and affordable at the same

 Topsoil loss – Clay mining heavily destroys fertile agricultural land.